bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Should I stop taking raloxifene if I experience night sweats?

-You should not stop taking raloxifene without first consulting your healthcare provider.
-Night sweats are a common side effect, but your provider can help you weigh the benefits and risks of continuing the medication.
-They may suggest strategies to manage the symptoms or consider alternative treatments if the side effects are intolerable.
+Do not stop taking raloxifene without talking to your healthcare provider.
+While night sweats can be a nuisance, your provider can help balance the benefits of the medication with strategies to manage its side effects.

 Are there medications that can help with night sweats while on raloxifene?